Michae1CC/aws-cdk-examples/alb-ssl-bridging/README.md

 The following cdk loads in a hosted zone from AWS Route53 hosts the domain used in this demo.
-We also create a certificate for the domain here using AWS certificate Manager which will provide an SSL certificate from a trusted authority (since a user's browser won't usually trust self-signed certificates).
+We also create a certificate for the domain here using AWS Certificate Manager which will provide an SSL certificate from a trusted authority (since a user's browser won't usually trust self-signed certificates).

 ```typescript